Miracle1207/EconGym/document/Individual Decision Issues/Q1-Does-the-996-work-culture-improve-utility-and-efficiency.md

 ![Individual Q1 P1](../img/Individual%20Q1%20P1.png)

-**Figure 1**: The "996" work model (green line) leads to a long-term increase in societal output.
+​**Figure 1**​: The "996" work model leads to a long-term increase in societal output.

 ![Individual Q1 P2](../img/Individual%20Q1%20P2.png)

 ![Individual Q1 P3](../img/Individual%20Q1%20P3.png)

-**Figure 2, Figure 3**: The "996" work model (green line) slightly reduces the wealth Gini coefficient, indicating a slight decrease in the wealth gap in society, but it has little to no effect on income inequality.
+​**Figure 2, Figure 3**​: The "996" work model slightly reduces the wealth Gini coefficient, indicating a slight decrease in the wealth gap in society, but it has little to no effect on income inequality.

 * The "996" work model can effectively increase societal GDP output starting from the first period and continue this growth in the long term.
 * The impact of "996" on societal income inequality is relatively small, with the long working hours model slightly reducing the wealth gap.